MatthewBCooke/Pathfinder/README.md

 Windows:

-Installing from the Python Package Index:
+1. Installing from the Python Package Index:
 Launch a CMD window by launching `run` from the start menu, and typing `CMD` in Run.

 Once the CMD shell has opened, type `pip install jsl-pathfinder`

 Press enter

-Installing from GitHub
+2. Installing from GitHub:

 Download and install Git here: https://git-scm.com